giovixo/x-ray-fun/README.md

 # x-ray-fun

-This is a web interface to Monte Carlo event file for a super simple X- and gamma-ray detector.
+A web interface to Monte Carlo event file for a super simple X- and gamma-ray detector.

 The mass model is a box of CdZnTe, or Silicon, or CsI.
 The source is a monoenergetic photon beam.
 The results are plotted using [Plotly.js](https://plot.ly/javascript/).